AnglE-optimized Text Embeddings: Experiment

 \subsection{Implementation Details}

 In this paper, we use the pre-trained uncased BERT base model (110M parameters) as the backbone model.
 For a fair comparison, all BERT-based baselines also adopt this setting.
 We set the value of $\tau$ for the cosine objective and the in-batch negative objective to $0.05$, based on prior research.
 Additionally, we determined the value of $\tau$ for the angle objective to be $1.0$ through grid search.
-For detailed hyperparameter settings, see \ref{appendix_hyperparameter_detail}.